 Past Grants

-- SAPHE was awarded a student grant in spring 2021 to support a workshop for Sex Week 2021.
+• SAPHE was awarded a grant in spring 2021 to support a workshop for Sex Week 2021.
 "Reconnecting with Your Sexuality After Trauma" was an inclusive, trauma-informed, pleasure-focused event aimed to educate the Tulane community about sex after experiencing sexual trauma.

-- Sophi Tomasulo was awarded a student grant in spring 2021 to support Masked Violence, a collaborative art installation and exhibition which aimed to shine a light on the persistent and evolving sexual violence crisis during the COVID-19 pandemic.
-Read the Hullabaloo’s coverage of Masked Violence.
+• Sophi Tomasulo was awarded a grant in spring 2021 to support Masked Violence, a collaborative art installation and exhibition which aimed to shine a light on the persistent and evolving sexual violence crisis during the COVID-19 pandemic.
+Sophi was awarded a second grant in 2022 to support a second Masked Violence exhibition in 2023.
+Read the Hullabaloo’s coverage of the first Masked Violence exhibition.
+Learn more about Masked Violence Volume II

-- Annie Buck and Abi Mbaye were awarded a student grant in spring 2020 to create a timeline that traces the use of sexual violence as a tool to maintain social and power hierarchies in the United States.
+• Annie Buck and Abi Mbaye were awarded a student grant in spring 2020 to create a timeline that traces the use of sexual violence as a tool to maintain social and power hierarchies in the United States.
 Kelly Jackson and Erin Marney were awarded funding in summer 2020 to compile research for the timeline.
 Karlyn Simcox was hired in Fall 2022 to finish the project, which was completed and displayed in April 2023.
+View the digital version of the timeline on the All In website.